weiqichu/weiqichu.github.io/_pages/publications.md

 Published by year
 ---
-1. <b>Chu, Weiqi</b>, Hangjie Ji, Qining Wang and Andrea L. Bertozzi.
+1. <b>Chu, Weiqi</b>, Hangjie Ji, Qining Wang, Chang-Jin Kim, and Andrea L. Bertozzi.
 "An electro-hydrodynamics modeling of droplet actuation on solid surface by surfactant-mediated electro-dewetting."
 (Manuscript available upon request)
 2. <b>Chu, Weiqi</b>, Qin Li, and Mason A. Porter.
 "Inference of interaction kernels in the mean-field models of opinion dynamics."
 (Manuscript available upon request)
 3. <b>Chu, Weiqi</b>, and Mason A. Porter.
 "Non-Markovian models of opinion dynamics on temporal networks." arXiv:2208.12787 (2022). [(link)](https://arxiv.org/abs/2208.12787)
 4. <b>Chu, Weiqi</b>, and Mason A. Porter.
 "A density description of a bounded-confidence model of opinion dynamics on hypergraphs." arXiv:2203.12189 (2022). [(link)](https://arxiv.org/abs/2203.12189)